-If you want the best ice chest for a road trip or one cooler that you can take for a day picnic or party outdoor, this is the right one for you.
+If you want the best ice chest for a road trip or one cooler that you can take for a day picnic or party outdoors, this is the right one for you.
 It is also the best ice chest for the beach because it is light and you can easily carry it on your back.
 OAGear’s Cooler Sports Pack can hold about 20 cans and with ice about 12 cans.

 The straps are nice and sturdy and there is good back support.
 The backpack is also made of good material and it feels more durable than your average backpack.
 Basically, this does not feel like a cheap backpack by any means.

 We really like the fact that the OAGear Cooler Sports Pack looks like an actual backpack, which makes it a bit more socially acceptable to carry around in public and especially to sports games and theme parks.

 It feels very light and has lots of nice side pockets to store extra items like wallets, cameras, phones, and keys.
 The ice retention time is not great, but it will get you through the day.
 Just don’t expect your drinks to be kept cold overnight.
 We found that on a hot summer day, you can expect your drinks to be kept cold for about 6-7 hours in the sun.

-Coleman’s Soft Cooler is the best soft-sided cooler for ice retention if you want to do small camping trips for the immediate family.
+Coleman’s Soft Cooler is the best soft-sided cooler for ice retention if you want to do small camping trips for your immediate family.
 It packs in more volume than the OAGear backpack but still feels like a backpack and can be carried around via a sling on your shoulders.

 The soft cooler holds 28 quarts, which is enough for 30 cans of beer or 20 cans of beer with ice.
 It can also hold 6 wine bottles.
 The cooler has nice ice retention as we found it holds ice for at least a day and sometimes overnight.